Review of "Monarch: Legacy of Monsters": Godzilla vs Kurt Russell

 Kurt Russell portrays Shaw as an allegedly burned-out, comfortably imprisoned renegade in the show's present, set in 2015, while Wyatt Russell plays the younger Shaw, who is chasing titans (the term for Godzilla and its planet-threatening compatriots) during the 1950s.
 Russell and his son Wyatt share a part in the role.
 In every aspect, the similarity is greater than with typical double casting.
 The drama doesn't travel back in time to unite the two Russells in the eight of the ten episodes that are available for review, but a brief sequence using a grainy home video offers a poignant contrast.

 The two temporal streams of the show are almost equally weighted, which increases visual variety and cliffhanger and reversal potential at the expense of character growth and emotional engagement.
 Shaw was previously involved with two scientists: the gregarious Bill Randa (Anders Holm, in a cameo as John Goodman in "Kong: Skull Island") and the formidable Keiko Miura (Mari Yamamoto).
 In scenes that weave in and out of the storyline developed in the films, these three flirt, track giants, and set the stage for Monarch.
-Godzilla is once again lured into a close encounter with a nuclear weapon at Bikini Atoll in 1954, and an expedition to Kazakhstan portends future events.
+Godzilla is once again lured into a close encounter with a nuclear weapon at Bikini Atoll in 1954, and an expedition to Kazakhstan portends future events."Monarch" has a lot of fun in those flashback moments, which are shot with a vintage Hollywood glow and make great use of Yamamoto's charisma and flinty-sexy appearance.
+The modern tale, which takes place shortly after Godzilla destroys San Francisco in the first movie, gets off to a good start but eventually falls into a predictable adventure story and theatrical family dynamics.

 The monster hunters Keiko and Bill's adult grandkids, Cate (Anna Sawai) and Kentaro (Ren Watabe), are featured in that track.
 Their father, a titan tracker as well, kept separate households in Japan and America.
 When they first meet in the beginning of the show, their mutual contempt and mistrust are poignant and funny at the same time.